spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ### Resource Sharing

 The [Resource Sharing](/docs/scos/dev/feature-walkthroughs/{{page.version}}/cart-feature-walkthrough/resource-sharing-feature-walkthrough.html) lets you create a unique URL for any entity in the Spyker Commerce OS.
-For each entity, you should use an additional connector-module.
-For example, to share a cart through a URL, Resource Sharing should be combined with Persistent Cart Sharing.
+For each entity, you must use an additional connector module.
+For example, to share a cart through a URL, Resource Sharing must be combined with Persistent Cart Sharing.

 ## Catalog